pyeventsourcing/eventsourcing/docs/topics/domain.rst

 that hold the IDs of aggregates with mutable names, or used to index other mutable attributes of an event sourced aggregate.
 It isn't possible to change the ID of an existing aggregate, because the domain events will need to be stored together in a single sequence.
-And so using an index aggregate with an ID that can be recreated from a mutable attribute value to hold the ID of the aggregate with the mutable attribute value makes it possible to identify the aggregate from the current attribute value.
+And so, using an index aggregate that has an ID that can be recreated from a particular value of a mutable attribute of another aggregate to hold the ID of that aggregate with makes it possible to identify that aggregate from that particular value.
+Such index aggregates can be updated when the mutable attribute changes, or not.

 For example, if you have a collection of page aggregates with names that might change, and you want to be able to identify the pages by name, then you can create index aggregates with version 5 UUIDs that are generated from the names, and put the IDs of the page aggregates in the index aggregates.
-The classes :class:`Page` and :class:`Index` in the example code below shows how this can be done using event-sourced aggregates.
+The aggregate classes ``Page`` and ``Index`` in the example code below show how this can be done.

 If we imagine we can save these page and index aggregates and retrieve them by ID, we can imagine retrieving a page aggregate using its name by firstly recreating an index ID